cgaebel/NewLang/README.markdown

 `auto` still exists, but only applies to variable declarations.

+Semicolons for the purpose of ending expressions is no longer a thing.

 `static` is eliminated, except for the case where it means "local to this module", where it is renamed to `local`.

+Exceptions from D are implemented, but the number of built-in exceptions will be largely reduced.

+Boolean and bitwise operators are one and the same; operation will be determined by parameter type.

 Indentation replaces braces, similar to Python.

+Built-in high-resolution timer.

+Inline assembly.

+Built-in CPUID.

 Postfix increment/decrement operators are eliminated.